tekkenpc/CTF-Challenges/Networked.md

 <img width="528" alt="8" src="https://user-images.githubusercontent.com/47299364/69316115-67f47f80-0c38-11ea-80cc-13bed49082cd.png">

-The crontab.guly is the key to escalate to user, basically it's checking the files under /tmp/ directory so we just need to create a proper file there that get's escaped with a reverse shell back to me:
+The crontab.guly is the key to escalate to user, basically it's checking the files under /tmp/ directory so I just need to create a proper file there that get's escaped with a reverse shell back to me:

 <img width="889" alt="9" src="https://user-images.githubusercontent.com/47299364/69316276-c4f03580-0c38-11ea-8e50-159f86b88378.png">